Skip navigation

 How should this medicine be used?

-If you are using a prefilled syringe or an automatic injection device that has been refrigerated, place the syringe or device on a flat surface and allow it to reach room temperature (30 minutes for the prefilled syringe and 45 minutes for the automatic injection device) before you are ready to inject the medication.
-Do not try to warm the medication by heating it in a microwave, placing it in warm water, or through any other method.
-Do not remove the cap from the prefilled syringe or automatic injection device while the medication is warming.
-You should remove the cap right before you inject the medication.
+If you are using tocilizumab injection that has been refrigerated, place it on a flat surface and allow it to reach room temperature (30 minutes for the prefilled syringe and 45 minutes for the automatic injection device) before you inject the medication.
+Do not try to warm it by heating it in a microwave, placing it in warm water, or through any other method.
+Do not remove the cap from the prefilled syringe or automatic injection until after warming and before you are ready to use it.
 Do not use the syringe or device if you drop it on the floor.

-Before you use tocilizumab injection, look at the solution in the prefilled syringe or automatic injection device closely.
+Always look at tocilizumab injection solution before injecting it.
 Check that the expiration date has not passed.
 The medication should be clear and colorless to pale yellow and should not be cloudy or discolored or contain lumps or particles.
 Call your pharmacist if there are any problems with the package or the syringe and do not inject the medication.

-You may inject tocilizumab injection on the front of the thighs or anywhere on your stomach except your navel (belly button) and the area 2 inches around it.
+You can inject tocilizumab injection on the front of the thighs or anywhere on your stomach except your navel (belly button) and the area 2 inches around it.
 If another person is injecting your medication, the outer area of the upper arms also may be used.
 Do not inject the medication into skin that is tender, bruised, red, hard, or not intact, or that has scars, moles, or bruises.
 Choose a different spot each time you inject the medication, at least 1 inch away from a spot that you have used before.
 If the full dose is not injected, call your doctor or pharmacist.

 Tocilizumab injection may help control your symptoms, but it will not cure your condition.
 Your doctor will watch you carefully to see how well tocilizumab injection works for you.
 Your doctor may adjust your dose or delay your treatment if you have certain changes in your laboratory results.
 It is important to tell your doctor how you are feeling during your treatment.